 As shown in the figure below, a GWLB is connected to Gateway Load Balancer Endpoint (GWLBE) in another VPC.
-One GWLB can be connected to one or more GWLBEs.
+GWLBE is a type of VPC Endpoint (VPCE).
+One GWLB can be connected to many GWLBEs.

 GWLB has two sides.
 The side that connects to GWBLE is called GWLB Frontend.
 The side that is connected to target appliances is called GWLB Backend.
 In the backend, GWLB operates as a load-balancer for routing traffic flows through one out of multiple equivalent target appliances.
 GWLB ensures stickiness of flows in both directions to target appliances and also reroutes flows if the selected appliance becomes unhealthy.
 This write-up focuses on the backend functionality – specifically on communication between GLWB and appliances.

 Packets sent from source to destination do not contain the GWLB IP as the destination IP address, but they will be routed to GWLB due to route table configurations.
 To achieve transparent forwarding behavior (i.e. to keep the original packet contents as is), GWLB encapsulates the original packet using Geneve encapsulation and sends (/receives) packets to (/from) appliances.
 Appliances also need to decapsulate Geneve type-length-value (TLV) pairs to process original packet.